virgil698/IdeaSphere/README-en.md

 ## 📖 Project introduction

-'IdeaSphere' is a simple and useful forum program based on Python 3.11 and Flask framework.
+`IdeaSphere` is a simple and useful forum program based on Python 3.11 and Flask framework.
 It is easy to configure and suitable for quickly setting up a lightweight forum system.

 ## 🌟 Core feature

 - ** Easy to use ** : Simple interface, practical functions, easy to use.
-- ** Easy to configure ** : Most of the configuration can be done through the 'config.yml' file.
+- ** Easy to configure ** : Most of the configuration can be done through the `config.yml` file.
 - ** Lightweight ** : Based on Flask framework development, high performance.
 - ** Modular design ** : Clear code structure, easy to expand and maintain.